Columbia (1850 sidewheeler)

-The Columbia was a steamboat built at Astoria, Oregon in 1850.
+Columbia was a steamboat built at Astoria, Oregon in 1850.
 It was the first steamboat built in the Oregon Territory, and the first to establish regular service on the lower Columbia and Willamette rivers.
 This vessel should not be confused with the many other craft with the same or a similar name, including in particular at least four other vessels named Columbia which ran on the Columbia river or its tributaries.

 Owners

 Columbia was built at upper Astoria, Oregon.
 One source states that the vessel was built by Gen. James Adair (1808–1888) and James Frost.
 John Adair was the first collector of customs for the Oregon Territory.
 Adair was a lawyer with political connections, and later was friend and advisor to Joseph Lane, one of Oregon's first senators.
 Frost, originally from Missouri, had come out to Oregon with a pioneer rifle regiment.
 He had been a sutler in this regiment, and his brother was quartermaster.
 When the American Civil War began, he returned to Missouri, where he served with the rebel militia.
 He lived in St. Louis, Missouri after the war.
 Another source states that Columbia was built by Thomas Goodwin and George Hewitt for Adair, Frost, and two others, whose names are given as Leonards and Green.